OpenBMB/AppCopilot/README.md

 ### Case 1: Long horizon
 ![Long Horizon Demo](images/long_horizon.png)

+As shown in Fig, Lili's device stores 5G Kuan Shijie viewing history data, while the user's device completes gift purchasing.
+This demonstrates \textbf{cross-device multi-agent collaboration}, \textbf{user preference extraction}, and \textbf{cross-application decision-making}.

+After authorization verification, the Agent locates the history module and extracts key information from the most recent video.
+But raw video lists can't directly guide gift selection.
+Here, the Agent extracts IP keywords from "Crayon Shin-chan" to infer potential interests.
+This transcends simple data transfer by achieving a leap from data to preference to demand through content understanding.

+On the user's device, the Agent receives "Crayon Shin-chan" keywords and launches Taobao.
+It locates relevant gifts through search, maintaining process coherence across multiple operations.

+Critically, the task highlights the core value of cross-device service—breaking device barriers to achieve precise data-to-service docking.
+Traditional scenarios require manual preference inquiry and product search; the Agent automates the entire process from data collection to product recommendation.

 ### Case 2: Double end
 ![Cross Device Demo](images/double_end.png)

+As shown in Fig, Lili's device stores 5G Kuan Shijie viewing history data, while the user's device completes gift purchasing.
+This demonstrates \textbf{cross-device multi-agent collaboration}, \textbf{user preference extraction}, and \textbf{cross-application decision-making}.

+After authorization verification, the Agent locates the history module and extracts key information from the most recent video.
+But raw video lists can't directly guide gift selection.
+Here, the Agent extracts IP keywords from "Crayon Shin-chan" to infer potential interests.
+This transcends simple data transfer by achieving a leap from data to preference to demand through content understanding.

+On the user's device, the Agent receives "Crayon Shin-chan" keywords and launches Taobao.
+It locates relevant gifts through search, maintaining process coherence across multiple operations.

+Critically, the task highlights the core value of cross-device service—breaking device barriers to achieve precise data-to-service docking.
+Traditional scenarios require manual preference inquiry and product search; the Agent automates the entire process from data collection to product recommendation.

 ### Case 3: Triple end

 ![Triple end Demo](images/triple_end.png)

+As shown in Fig. \ref{fig:triple_end(fanfan)}, Lili's and Fanfan's devices store viewing history data, while the user's device completes gift purchasing.
+This extends agent capabilities \textbf{from individual users to multi-user collaborative operations}.
+This isn't simple technical stacking but a paradigm shift from personal assistants to distributed collaboration networks.

+Each agent focuses on parsing its own 5G Kuan Shijie history to \textbf{extract individual preferences}.
+The user's agent integrates preference data from both ends to drive targeted gift selection.
+In this architecture, each agent has independent computational space and decision boundaries, preserving core attributes representing individual intent while breaking limitations through collaboration.

+The multi-device task confirms the feasibility of a \textbf{distributed intelligence system}.
+First, addressing reasoning and coordination challenges with incomplete information: Lili's and Fanfan's agents only know their own task status; the user's agent cannot directly access raw data on other devices.
+Through \textbf{data desensitization and intent recognition mechanisms}, agents collaborate accurately despite information gaps.

+Second, addressing communication and negotiation mechanisms: agents achieve precise intent transmission through unified protocols despite heterogeneous systems.
+The successful execution validates that the \textbf{mobile agent system has upgraded from single-agent to a system-level architecture with multi-agent collaboration, distributed state modeling, and mechanism design capabilities}.
+This upgrade's core value enables intelligent services to break single-user boundaries and complete complex cross-domain long-horizon tasks through multiple autonomous agents collaborating—moving toward realizing the "theoretically expandable to massive terminals" vision of collective intelligence.

 </details>